What is Ethinylestradiol and how does it Work?

 What are the risks?

-Typically, increased risk of blood clots with the combined hormonal methods of contraception has been associated with the oestrogen component.
+Typically, synthetic oestrogen like ethinylestradiol can cause an increased risk of blood clots.
 Oestrogen receptors in the liver are involved in the production of blood clotting factors.
 Ethinylestradiol is much more potent than natural estradiol, and it remains in the body far longer, so it hyperactivates the liver pathway, creating conditions that promote blood clotting.

 To decrease the risks of blood clots and other side effects, the dose of synthetic oestrogen in combined contraceptive pills has been gradually dropping over time.
-Blood clot risk now may vary slightly between different brands of combined pill, depending on the type of progestogen.
+Blood clot risk varies slightly between different brands of combined pill, depending on the type of progestogen included.
 However for women who already are at an increased risk of blood clots there are other safer methods of contraception available which do not contain oestrogen.
+You can use our recommender to help you work this out.